aptible/deploy-demo-app/README.md

 ## deploy-demo-app

-This application is intended to facilitate learning the features of the Aptible Aptible Deploy platform, without needing to deploy _your_ application.
+This application is intended to facilitate learning the features of the Aptible Deploy platform, without needing to deploy _your_ application.

 ![](https://github.com/aptible/deploy-demo-app/blob/master/screenshots/demo.png)